basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 ### Partition Key

-All queries must cover the partition key.
+All queries must cover the partition key fields and must use greater than and less than (>, >=, <, <=).

-The query must use greater than and less than (>, >=, <, <=).
+All unquantized fields in your partition key must be included in the query as exact matches.

-The timestamp in the partition key is an integer (in milliseconds) that must be compared either as a fully-enclosed range or as an exact match.
+Any quantized field in your partition key must be included in the query as either an exact match or a bounded range.

 * Valid: `time > 1449864277000 and time < 1449864290000`
 * Invalid: `time > 1449864277000`